wunderio/silta/docs/gke-pv-migration-runbook.md

 ### 4. Run Deployment & Resume Workload

-Edit storage type back to previous.
-Remove StatefulSet orphaning to allow Helm to manage the new PVC and PV definitions cleanly.
+Revert the Helm/deployment values to the original storage settings (StorageClass `standard`, original PV/PVC definitions) so the next deploy does not attempt to recreate the CSI/`premium-rwo` resources.

+Then orphan-delete the StatefulSet so the manually re-bound PVC from step 3 is left untouched and Helm can recreate the StatefulSet cleanly:
 ```bash
 # Orphan-delete the StatefulSet (leaves pods/PVC definitions clean for Helm)
 kubectl delete statefulset [statefulset-name] -n [namespace] --cascade=orphan
 ```
-Trigger CircleCI/CD pipeline to redeploy the workload with the new storage class and PV/PVC definitions.
+Trigger CircleCI/CD pipeline to redeploy the workload with the original storage class and PV/PVC definitions.

+---

+## Cleanup

+Once the migrated volume has been verified and you are confident the rollback path is no longer needed, remember to clean up the lingering resources left behind by the migration: the retained original PV (`[original-pv-name]`), its underlying GCP disk and the intermediate snapshot (`[snapshot-name]`).
+Do this only when you see fit — while they exist, the rollback plan above stays available.